MoLoSec/MLA/README.md

 ## 📜 License

 **MLA** is licensed under a dual-license model:
-- **Non-Commercial License**: Free to use and modify for personal or educational purposes.
+- **Non-Commercial License**: Free to use and modify for personal or educational purposes (credits must be given).
 - **Commercial Use**: Requires a separate commercial license.
-Contact me via [my website](https://mohammadlotfi.com/) for details.
+Contact me via [my website](https://mohammadlotfi.com/contact) for details.

 For full terms, please see the `LICENSE.md` file.